 Aquifer Oral Presentation Skills contains materials and exercises designed to develop excellent oral presentation skills, a critical communication tool for all health care providers.
+It is available for free for all teachers and learners.

 The development of outstanding oral presentation skills is one of the most important aspects of clinical training.
 Communication skills are integral to providing quality patient care.
 Furthermore, a good oral case presentation goes beyond simple transmission of information.
 It should provide the audience with insight into the presenter’s thought process and, indirectly, skill as a clinician.
 This course will discuss the components of an excellent oral presentation, with opportunities to practice each.